19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (na) without prejudice to the generality of paragraph (n), for the purposes of sections 26 to 26D;

-(o) for the purposes of sections 15(6) and 18(1) and (1A) and, in particular, to prescribe —
+(o) for the purposes of sections 15(6) and (7) and 18(1) and (1A) and, in particular, to —

-(i) the minimum sum referred to in section 15(6)(a), including different minimum sums for different classes of members;
+(i) prescribe the minimum sum referred to in section 15(6)(a), including different minimum sums for different classes of members;

-(ii) the method of computing the minimum sum; and
+(ii) prescribe the method of computing the minimum sum;

-(iii) the amount of the minimum sum which may be withdrawn, and the manner in which the minimum sum may be withdrawn, after a member has attained the prescribed age;
+(iii) prescribe the amount of the minimum sum which may be withdrawn, and provide for the manner in which the minimum sum may be withdrawn, after a member has attained the prescribed age; and

-[25/2008 wef 01/11/2008]
+(iv) without prejudice to the generality of sub paragraph (iii), provide for the Board to pay an amount of the minimum sum withdrawn by a member into the member’s account in the Fund, and for the circumstances in which payment will be made to a member in this manner;

-[40/2007 wef 01/10/2007]
+[Act 20 of 2011 wef 30/12/2011]

 (oa) for the purposes of section 18(3) and (7) and, in particular, to prescribe —